isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-02-post-vaccinating-a-nation.md

 Students used to get booster jabs at age 12 or 16 but from 2001, this was discontinued as there was no scientific evidence that this was effective.[^23]

 TB remains a global public threat and is still endemic in Singapore, with a higher proportion of the elderly contracting the disease.
 In 2020, there were 1,370 new cases of active TB among Singapore residents, slightly lower than the 1,398 cases in 2019.

+##### **Polio, Diphtheria, Measles and Rubella**
+At the end of World War II, Singapore found itself in anoth

 <div style="background-color: white;">
 <br/>